54niyu/JsonTools/README.md

 # JsonTools

-A simple JSON parser and generator
+	A Simple JSON Parser and Generater Written by C

-练习项目，会一步一步改善。
+	Support Unicode and Support transcoding